 In an ideal world, all credit bureaus would have the same information.
-But because not all lenders and creditors report information to each bureau, there may be some discrepancies in your credit report from bureau to bureau.
+But lenders don’t always report information to every bureau, so there will be variations in your credit file — usually minor — from bureau to bureau.

 How Are Credit Scores Calculated?

-Regardless of the exact scoring model used, most credit scores are calculated with a similar set of information.
-According to Equifax , this includes information like how many and what types of accounts you have, the length of your credit history, your payment history, and your credit utilization ratio.
+Regardless of the scoring model used, most credit scores are calculated with a similar set of information.
+This includes information like how many and what types of accounts you have, the length of your credit history, your payment history, and your credit utilization ratio.

-Reviewing the length of your credit history allows lenders to see if you have a record of repaying your debts responsibly over time.
+The length of your credit history shows lenders that you have a record of repaying your debts responsibly over time.
 Scoring models will factor in how recently your accounts have been opened.

-Reviewing your payment history allows lenders to see how you’ve repaid your debts in the past.
-Your payment history will show details on late or missed payments and bankruptcies.
-Scoring models typically look at how late your payments were, the amount you’ve owed, and how often you’ve missed payments.
+Your payment history allows lenders to see how you’ve repaid your debts in the past.
+It will show details on late or missed payments and bankruptcies.
+Scoring models typically look at how late your payments were, the amount you owed, and how often you missed payments.

 Awarded Best Personal Loan of 2022 by NerdWallet.